 Examples of our processing include staff dietary requirements and health information we receive from our customers who require a reasonable adjustment to access our services.

 vi.
 Article 9(2)(c) – where processing is necessary to protect the vital interests of the data subject or of another natural person.

 An example of our processing would be using health information about a member of staff in a medical emergency.

-We process criminal offence data under Article 10 of the GDPR.
+We process criminal offence data under Article 10 of the UK GDPR.

 Examples of our processing of criminal offence data include pre-employment checks and declarations by an employee in line with contractual obligations.

 Almost all of the substantial public interest conditions in Schedule 1 Part 2 of the DPA 2018, plus the condition for processing employment, social security and social protection data, require an APD (see Schedule 1 paragraphs 1 and 5).

 This section of the policy is the APD for the ICO.
 It demonstrates that the processing of special category (‘SC’) and criminal offence (‘CO’) data based on these specific Schedule 1 conditions is compliant with the requirements of the UK GDPR Article 5 principles.
 In particular, it outlines our retention policies with respect to this data.